lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:29 PM)_

-> we don’t have time to just sit here!
+> we don't have time to just sit here!

 **TheBlade** _(30-Sep-18 03:30 PM)_